Sathvika-g-29/Django-Projects/README.md

 # Django Projects Portfolio

+Portfolio repository for Django learning projects and backend practice.

 A curated collection of Django projects built while learning and practicing backend development, template rendering, CRUD workflows, forms, validations, API integration, and project organization.

 This repository is structured as a multi-project Django portfolio.
 Each folder is an independent Django project with its own `manage.py`, apps, templates, migrations, and settings.